Summary

 Body

-Student evaluations of teaching (SET) is conducted near the end of every semester, giving students the opportunity to provide instructors and academic leadership with feedback that can have an impact on class content and instruction.
-This article will give an overview of the process of student evaluation of teaching at Ohio University, share methods students may use to access evaluations and the online evaluation system, Blue, provide details about how Ohio University protects student anonymity in student rating of teaching, and include tips for ensuring your feedback is successfully submitted.
+Student evaluations of teaching (SETs) are conducted near the end of every semester, giving students the opportunity to provide instructors and academic leadership with feedback that can have an impact on class content and instruction.
+This article will give an overview of the process of student evaluation of teaching at Ohio University, share methods students may use to access evaluation surveys, provide details about how Ohio University protects the anonymity of student responses, and include tips for ensuring your feedback is successfully submitted.

 Table of contents